 Before the operation, ultrasound, magnetic resonance imaging and cytoscopy are performed, as well as blood and urine tests and prostate-specific antigen test.

-4. Transurethral incision of the prostate gland.The doctor does not remove the prostate tissue, but only makes an incision to relieve pressure on the urethra, thus facilitating urination.
+One of the advantages of the operation is its effectiveness in the treatment of the prostate and related problems.
+And from the disadvantages - a long postoperative recovery period (more than a month), as well as problems with erectile function. - Transurethral incision of the prostate gland.The doctor does not remove the prostate tissue, but only makes an incision to relieve pressure on the urethra, thus facilitating urination.
 Blood and urine tests are performed before the operation, as well as an ultrasound of the urinary system.

 Advantages of the procedure - the symptoms of prostatitis are relieved without the risk of retrograde ejaculation, no long-term recovery is required.
-Of the shortcomings - prostatitis still needs to be treated.
+Of the shortcomings - prostatitis still needs to be treated. - Drain the prostate abscess.The doctor opens the abscess through the perineum or rectum, dissects the skin and subcutaneous tissue and inserts a drain into the cavity with pus for removal.

 Before the operation, a proctologist is consulted, blood and urine tests are taken.